dzaripov/wiki-telegram-bot/README.md

 database - name of MySQL wiki database \
 password - password of MySQL wiki database\
-sitename - domain name of site
+sitename - domain name of site time_sleep - time between checks for new changes in seconds

 After editing, you need to setup bot.